VanHulleOne/SciSlice/README.md

 If your prints are coming out incorrectly sized in the XY plane then you can use this value to adjust them.
 A positive value will offset the outer `outline` by that value making it larger (and holes smaller).
 A negative value will decrease the size of the part (and increase hole sizes).

+#### Random Start Location
+`randomStartLocation` allows the layers to be started at pseudo-random locations instead of always the minimum X and Y locations.
+If `randomStartLocation` is set to 0 then each layer will always start at the point closest to the point (minX, minY).
+Any other integer value will be used as the seed for the random number generation.
+Since this value is the seed, identical prints which are tool pathed at different times will still produce the same "random" starting locations.
+The starting locations are picked by drawing a circumscribing circle around the layer and choosing a random point on that circle to start the sort.
+This was done to ensure that the layer always starts with the outer most shell.
+This does mean that for non-convex shapes, there may be points along the external shell which may have uneven chances for being selected to start the layer.
+Some shapes may contain external points which will never be selected with this technique.

 ### Layer Parameters
 Layer parameters are unique to each layer of a part.
 Each list of parameters is